 Is MSG being framed?
 Maybe it’s not MSG linked to migraine but something else.

 It’s possible that MSG is innocent.
 Many foods that have deep, rich delicious flavors also happen the be high in biogenic amines like tyramine, phenylethylamine and histamine.
 When you become familiar with the list of foods high in glutamate and the list of foods high in biogenic amines like tyramine and histamine, you will notice that there are many foods on both lists.
 For example, parmesan cheese, soy sauce and walnuts are on both lists to avoid.
 The National Headache Foundation has this low-tyramine diet on their website so you may see the list.

 The migraine-oriented diet approach we discuss most often in our private Facebook group is the Heal Your Headache (HYH) diet made famous by Dr. David Buchholz.
-We consider this book to be a must-read for people with migraine.
 To support people in implementing the diet portion of the book, we published this article explaining the HYH diet in detail.
 The diet is low in MSG and tyramine and lowish in histamine.

-So, how do you figure out if you have MSG sensitivity or sensitivity to some other foods/food components?
+So, how do you figure out if you have the dreaded MSG migraine trigger or sensitivity to some other foods/food components?
 You can commit to a migraine-oriented elimination diet and following the other guidelines in Dr. Buchholz’s book.
 Elimination diets are designed to be done in a specified time frame to see if you get results.
 Assuming you get results by eliminating the specified groups, you begin adding foods back in to see if they trigger attacks.
-This may help you tease-out whether you possibly have MSG sensitivity or if tyramine is the culprit masquerading as the “sinister” MSG.
+This may help you tease-out whether you possibly have MSG-triggered headache and migraine or if tyramine is the culprit masquerading as the “sinister” MSG.

 Frequently asked questions about MSG headache and migraine

 Some of the information in the below FAQ section has been discussed above.
 There is also a great deal of new information below.